Golok River

 The river borders the Malaysian state of Kelantan and the Thai province of Narathiwat.
 The friendship bridge connects the Malaysian town of Rantau Panjang and the Thai town of Su-ngai Kolok.
 Rantau Panjang is a duty-free zone.
 Further upstream, a new friendship bridge connects the town of Bukit Bunga on the Malaysian side with the Thai town of Ban Buketa.

 Course

 The Golok River originates in the Sankalakhiri Mountains in Thailand's Sukhirin District, flowing northeast through Waeng, Su-ngai Kolok and Tak Bai Districts.
 It is 103 km long.
 The area the river flows through, especially Sukhirin, used to be a prosperous gold mine since pre-Second World War period.
 Although today it is not as busy as before, but the gold panning career still continues for Sukhirin residents.
-The villagers use their gold dredging skills as an addition source of income such as promoting local tourism.
+The villagers use their gold dredging skills as an additional source of income such as promoting local tourism.

 The river empties into the Gulf of Thailand at Tak Bai District, Narathiwat Province and Pengkalan Kubor, Kelantan.